 On-Call Optimizer does not store any of the textual details of the event (e.g. the title or description), nor any information about the invitees or participants.

-On-Call Optimizer does not store any details of events on calendars not selected for import, or which did not pass the filter or tag matching stages.
+On-Call Optimizer does not store any details of events on calendars not selected for import, or which did not pass the filter or matching stages.

 Was this page helpful?